VS

 Space and Everyday Use:

-In terms of boot space, the Tesla Model Y offers significantly more room – 822 L compared to 416 L. That’s a difference of about 406 L.
+Looking at boot space, the Tesla Model Y offers substantially more boot space – 822 L compared to 416 L. That’s a difference of about 406 L.

-When it comes to payload, Toyota C-HR+ evident takes the win – 655 kg compared to 472 kg.
+When it comes to payload, the Toyota C-HR+ carries noticeably more – 655 kg compared to 472 kg.
 That’s a difference of about 183 kg.

 Who wins the race in the data check?